Panorama Styles

 Creating an extreme wide angle field of view in a two dimensional medium has it challenges, and, as such, many different panorama styles have been created to help deal with those challenges.
 Below are the styles we choose to work with.

 Vedutismo is a style of panorama named after an 18th century Italian painting technique that keeps the vertical and diagonal lines straight while curving the horizontal lines in the image.
-The image can be compressed to adjust the degree of horizontal curvature, but can never be fully straightened.
-We consider this style of panorama, with a 30% compression, to be the best compromise in producing imagery showcasing the entire field of view with appropriate scaling at the edges with minimal distortions.
-This is our default style for on location proofs.
-It works well in many situations especially with moderately long horizontal lines.
-However, when dealing with row houses, wide structures or streets, all with long continuous horizontal lines, the curvature can be distracting.
+The panorama can be compressed to adjust the degree of horizontal curvature, but can never be fully straightened.
+This is our default style for on location proofs, however we rarely use it by itself to produce a final backing due to the curvature in the center.
+Exceptions to this would only be for landscape backings only.

 A cylindrical panorama is a simulation of the field of view projected on the interior of a cylinder.
 It is probably the most popular panorama style amongst the general public and allows for the greatest amount of information to be included in the final crop.
 However, only the vertical lines remain straight with all other lines becoming curved, and, unlike with Vedutismo, the level of curvature is not adjustable.
-Due to this, we greatly limit our use of this style for cityscapes captured from an elevated position, at least 20 stories high, with no long continuous horizontal lines in the view.
+Due to this, we greatly limit our use of this style for far edges of backings that need to swing into the distance.